Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-These potentials, adequately transformed into 2D potentials (Supplementary Section S6), are the input for the TB simulations.
-From the resulting single particle states, we construct the LDOS probed by the tip by summing all states around the energy selected by $V_{\rm sample}$ in an energy window of $\sim 3$\,meV in order to capture the temperature broadening in the experiment \cite{Morgenstern2000b}.
-Spatially, we average across a circular region (radius $\approx 1.5$ nm) around the 2D tip center position $\mathbf{x}_{\mathrm{tip}}$ accounting for the imprecision of the tunneling position with respect to the capacitive center of the tip \cite{Morgenstern2000}.
-Figure~\ref{Fig2}d shows the resulting LDOS for direct comparison to Fig.~\ref{Fig1}g.
-Crucially, the branching features of the various LL$n$ states are nicely reproduced, while LL0 does not exhibit any branching.
+These potentials, adequately transformed into 2D potentials (Appendix Section~\ref{sec:PoissontoTB}), are the input for the TB simulations.
+We construct the LDOS from the resulting single particle states: we sum all states around the energy selected by $V_{\rm sample}$ in an energy window of $\sim 3$\,meV in order to capture the temperature broadening in the experiment.\cite{Morgenstern2000b} Spatially, we average across a circular region (radius $\approx 1.5$ nm) around the 2D tip center position $\mathbf{x}_{\mathrm{tip}}$ to account for a possible mismatch between the tunneling position and the capacitive center of the tip. \cite{Morgenstern2000} Figure~\ref{Fig2}d shows the resulting LDOS for a direct comparison to Fig.~\ref{Fig1}g.
+Crucially, the branching features of the various LL$n$ states are correctly reproduced, while LL0 does not exhibit any branching.
 The favorable agreement calls for a detailed study of the complete LDOS$(x,y)$ map at various $\mathbf{x}_{\rm tip}$ as naturally provided by the TB simulations.
-It turns out that the branching is a consequence of the internal structure of the edge state wave functions at the interface (Fig.~\ref{Fig2}e--g).
+The calculations reveal that the branching is a consequence of the internal structure of the edge state wave functions at the interface (Fig.~\ref{Fig2}e--g).
 For example, the edge state belonging to LL-2 (Fig.~\ref{Fig2}g) exhibits two antinodes that are probed by the tip as two arms of a branching of the LL-2 state (Fig.~\ref{Fig2}d).
-In contrast, the edge state of LL0 with a single antinode (Fig.~\ref{Fig2}f) does not show branching in the probed LDOS of Fig.~\ref{Fig2}d.
-A local displacement of the edge state by the TIQD potential is apparent in Fig.~\ref{Fig2}e--g, but it only shifts the lateral position of the edge state center with minor influence on its internal structure (see below).
+By contrast, the edge state of LL0 with a single antinode (Fig.~\ref{Fig2}f) does not show branching in the probed LDOS of Fig.~\ref{Fig2}d.
+A local displacement of the edge state by the TIQD potential (apparent in Fig.~\ref{Fig2}e--g) only shifts the lateral position of the edge state center with minor influence on its internal structure (see below).

-Figure~\ref{Fig3}b--c reveal instead that the intense horizontal LDOS lines observed far left from the lateral interface (Fig.~\ref{Fig3}a) are caused by states of the TIQD.
+Figure~\ref{Fig3}b--c reveals instead that the intense horizontal LDOS lines observed to the far left of the lateral interface (Fig.~\ref{Fig3}a) are caused by states of the TIQD.
 These states are shifted in energy across the interface and, hence, can disappear from the probed energy window.
 Thus, only the weaker LDOS features across the interface contain the desired edge state information.